HalleluyahBoy/Brownie_Simple_Storage/README.md

 # Brownie_Simple_Storage
-Developing a Simple_Storage in Blockchain using Brownie-Framework, which is a blockchain development framework for python
+Developing a Simple_Storage in Blockchain, using Brownie-Framework, which is a blockchain development framework for python